Should You Buy Solar Shingles? (2024 Guide)

 Solar shingles aren’t as readily available as traditional panels, but interest in them is growing.
 The DOW Chemical Company introduced solar shingles to the United States market in 2011.
 They became more popular when Tesla debuted its solar roof in 2016.
 Since then, more solar panel companies and installers have begun offering solar shingles for residential installations.

 From a distance, solar shingles resemble standard asphalt roof shingles but they contain thin layers of photovoltaic (PV) sheets protected by tempered glass.
 Solar shingles are designed to withstand the elements just like regular shingles, including heavy rain, wind, and hail.
 As a result, they can safely cover or replace your existing roof.
+The video below will provide more information about solar shingles.

-Solar Roof Shingles vs. Solar Panels
+How Do Solar Roof Shingles and Solar Panels Compare?

 Solar shingles and solar panels both produce renewable energy to power your home.
 However, our comparison below reveals some key differences in how they look and perform.